iamdarshanshah/express-typescript-eslint-starter/README.md

-# Steps to run the compile and run the server
+# Steps to compile and run the server

 - Run `yarn` or `npm install`
 - Run `yarn build` or `npm run build`